nikerla/vc-content/pages/blogs/news/2013-07-31-building-and-publishing-azure-solution-in-tfs-2010.md

 tags: [azure-programming, programming, azure, build, cloud, tfs]
 title: "Building and publishing azure solution in TFS 2010"
 ---
-The process of creating [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) process in azure is well described here [http://www.windowsazure.com/en-us/develop/net/common-tasks/continuous-delivery/](http://www.windowsazure.com/en-us/develop/net/common-tasks/continuous-delivery/).
+The process of creating <a href="http://en.wikipedia.org/wiki/Continuous_integration" rel="nofollow">continuous integration</a> process in azure is well described here <a href="http://www.windowsazure.com/en-us/develop/net/common-tasks/continuous-delivery/" rel="nofollow">http://www.windowsazure.com/en-us/develop/net/common-tasks/continuous-delivery/</a>.

 Unfortunately there are several issues you might encounter that are not covered in the above document.